-The Office of Design/Production works with people across campus to prepare promotional and informational material for distribution both within and outside the University.
+The Department of Design/Production works with people across campus to prepare promotional and informational material for distribution both within and outside the University.

 Our work includes magazines, recruitment brochures, advertisements, posters, booklets, catalogs, calendars and more.
 Services include concept development, planning, design, illustration, coordination of bidding, prepress production and production supervision.
 We also work with other departments within Strategic Communications to coordinate photography, writing, proofreading and editing.

 If you have a new project you would like to schedule, please call the director at 8-6773.
 If you have other questions, please call 8-5767 and our office assistant will connect you with the staff member who can best help you.

 The Department of Design/Production does not charge for our services.
 Clients do pay vendors directly for printing services.

 We’re here to help you communicate your department’s objectives in ways that are audience appropriate.
 However, our staff-demand ratio requires that we accept projects according to the priorities listed below.
 If we can’t accept your project when you need it because of competing priorities or a fully committed schedule, we will assist you in finding an alternative way to produce your project.
 The priorities are as follows: